 Tokenizers

 A tokenizer is a tool used to convert text into tokens and vice versa.
-Tokenizers are model specific; the tokenizer for command is not compatible with the command-r model, for instance, because they were trained using different tokenization methods.
+Tokenizers are model specific: the tokenizer for one Cohere model is not compatible with the a different Cohere model, because they were trained using different tokenization methods.

 Tokenizers are often used to count how many tokens a text contains.
 This is useful because models can handle only a certain number of tokens in one go.
 This limitation is known as “context length,” and the number varies from model to model.